thEOneA/llm_assistant_jarvis/jarvis/README.md

 ## 📱 User Guide

 1. The app will guide you through 30-second voiceprint registration when first launched.
-2. For enhanced voice features with Buddie headphones:
+2. For enhanced voice features with Jarvis.NS headphones:
   - Open Settings in app
   - Select "Connect"
   - Ensure earphones are already paired in the system